avijeetavi/speech_translator/README.md

 It takes speech as first input. and language code(as defined in https://en.wikipedia.org/wiki/ISO_639-1) as second input.
-Using speech_recognition, speech gets converted in to text Tranlator package is used to translate the text based on the second input Once translation complets, that translated text will be save in a .mp3 file(in this code: FILE_NAME is translated_file.mp3) with the help of gTTS package
+Using speech_recognition, speech gets converted in to text Tranlator package is used to translate the text based on the second input Once translation complets, that translated text will be save in a .mp3 file(in this code: FILE_NAME is translated_file.mp3) with the help of gTTS package.
 Lastly with the help of playsound package, translated_file.mp3 will be played back.